tonibuenter/react-ts-jquery/README.md

 # react-ts-jquery

-Template for using React with TypeScript and Jquery.
+This is a simmple template for using React under TypeScript and Jquery components.

 This project was created by: